MDashK/cook-serve-delicious-vita/README.md

 3. To save, in the main menu, select "Save and Exit".
 The game will save and after a few seconds **freeze** when it attemps to exit.
 When the game freezes, you can then press the PS button and exit the game safely.

 ## Credits
-Big Special Thanks to the Vertigo devs for releasing the source code and u/SilicaAndPina for the GayMaker tool.
+Big Special Thanks to the Vertigo devs for releasing the source code and SilicaAndPina for the GayMaker tool.